noamba/SB_NLP/README.md

 - `app/nlp/tests/unit`

 #### To run all tests in the docker container

-- Connect to the running container with
-`docker exec -it match_container /bin/bash`
+Issue: `docker exec -it match_container /bin/bash -c "pytest -v"`
-- Issue: `pytest -v`

 #### To run tests in a dev environment
 - Create a `python 3.6` virtual environment (you may need to install `virtualenv`)
 - issue: `export FLASK_APP=main`
-- Activate the virtual environment and cd to `app` dir: `cd app`
+- Activate the virtual environment and cd to the `app` dir: `cd app`
-- issue: `pytest -v`
+- Issue: `pytest -v`

 #### To run the app in a dev environment